Anorexia Nervosa

 Our sessions allow individuals to identify and explore where they may get hooked on uncomfortable thoughts and emotions, leading to difficulty pursuing actions aligned with recovery.

-At Sööma, we offer a multidisciplinary approach to help individuals suffering from Anorexia Nervosa truly heal from their eating disorder.
+At Sööma, we offer a multidisciplinary approach to help individuals with anorexia nervosa truly heal from their eating disorder.

-The goal of treatment is to develop a relationship with food that isn’t one where you’re either fused with your eating disorder or in recovery.
-Rather, we strive to help you understand your eating disorder, your vulnerabilities and build confidence in your intuition so that you can develop a new relationship with food and your body.
+The goal of treatment is to develop a relationship with food that is independent of your eating disorder or a recovery prescription.
+Treatment aims to equip you to understand your eating disorder, your vulnerabilities, and to help you develop and strengthen trust in your intuition so that you can build a new relationship with food and your body.

 Contact us to learn more about our treatment approaches and how we can help you!